 The Mini Golden Retriever packs the sunny Golden Retriever personality into a small and family friendly pup.

-Because of their size they are able to live in apartments and they are perfect for those looking for an active family companion.
+Because of their size they are able to live in apartments and they are perfect for those looking for one of the best family dogs out there.

 They are are carefree and affectionate.